Area-53-Robotics/Intro-To-Robotics/docs/software/git/merging.md

 # Merging

 Sometimes you want to get commits from one branch and bring them into another one, whether it be to bring in new features, or just get the latest code from the remote repository (we'll cover this later).
-Git provides a tool for this, merging.
+Git provides a tool for this: merging.

 ![Image](../../assets/git/merge.png){ width="800" }